d2l-ai/d2l-en/chapter_convolutional-neural-networks/channels.md

     return d2l.stack([corr2d_multi_in(X, k) for k in K], 0)
 ```

-We construct a trivial convolution kernel with 3 output channels
+We construct a trivial convolution kernel with three output channels
 by concatenating the kernel tensor for `K` with `K+1` and `K+2`.

 ```{.python .input}